sethubolt7/YOLOV8_SAR_SHIP_DETECTION/README.md

 ## ⚙️ Model Details

-The model used in this project is YOLOv8, a state-of-the-art object detection model, trained to detect ships in SAR images.
+The model used in this project is YOLOv8, trained to detect ships in SAR images.

 ### Steps:
 - The model uses **YOLOv8** architecture.